 A. We recommend that you bring a flashlight (the more we have the better, but please refrain from shining at private residences!), umbrella (if necessary), good walking shoes (I promise, it's just a mile from start to finish), insect repellent (if necessary), and an open mind!
 Also - an empty bladder!
 There are no established bathroom breaks along the tour.

 A. Remember, we are experienced paranormal investigators that have been speakers across the country for many years on the subject, featured on TV & radio programs, and have participated in hundreds of professional investigations.
 On our reputable tour, we aim to properly educate about paranormal theories, proper investigations, types of hauntings, etc. We understand the novelty that this equipment would provide, but we will never mislead.
 We understand that walking along public streets is NOT a controlled environment for ideal investigations to get true readings of energies.
 Cell phones, street lights, power lines, etc, will all create false readings on hand-held equipment.
 We will never be one of those tours that allows you to believe that every little blip is indicative of a ghost.
 You are always welcome to bring your own equipment with you though!
-We do schedule occasional investigative tours, where you get the full tour, plus an investigation experience at several of the tour stops where we provide equipment.

 A. No, we’re outside the entire 2+ hours.
 We do not go into any buildings (but we DO go into an old cemetery!) and we’re on foot the entire time.
 We pride ourselves on no gimmicks, no fake accents, no costumes, no acting.
 The tour is fascinating enough without them!

 A. Plan on 2.5 hours.
 From start to finish, we cover just one easy mile.
-Beer Crawls and Investigative Tours are longer because you get the regular tour, along with the additional time allotted for these special events.

 A. If you wish to plug the tour’s address into a GPS system, use this address: 610 Atlanta St, Roswell, GA 30075.
 This is NOT a mailing address.
 There is no mailbox there, this is the address to the Roswell Town Square to help you find the meet-point for the tour.
 We meet directly across the street from the Roswell Visitor’s Center whose address is 617 Atlanta St. This is also where the tour ends.
 If you would like to mail us something, please email us at email@example.com and ask for a mailing address.